anycable/anycable/docs/broker.md

-# Broker
+# Streams History (Broker)

 AnyCable v1.4 introduced a new major concept of a **broker**.
 It's responsible for providing better consistency guarantees for AnyCable real-time applications.

 Current status: **experimental**.

-_The experimental status is due to the fact that the only broker cache implementation available right now is the in-memory one.
-Distributed broker adapters will be added in the future versions._
+_The experimental status is due to the fact that the in-memory broker cache implementation is currently available.
+Distributed/persistent broker adapters will be added in the future versions.
+The API may slightly change in the future (more likely, extended to support more use cases)._

 ## Overview